vishnu4157/CodeCampus_Client/README.md

 ## Lessons Learnt and Future Improvement Ideas

-**First Time Dealing with Web Development:**

-As this was my first time working with web development, I had to learn React and Ruby on Rails from scratch.
-I had to self-learn the languages and their fundamentals in just one week, which was a challenging but rewarding experience.

-**Self Learn the Language and its Fundamentals in 1 Week:**

-I quickly learned that web development is a vast field and it was important for me to learn the basics as fast as possible.
-I used online tutorials, documentation, and video lectures to learn the basics of React and Ruby on Rails.
-Despite the steep learning curve, I was able to learn the fundamentals in just one week.

 **File Structuring and Functional Components:**

 In hindsight, I realize that my file structuring and the use of functional components could have been better.
 I should have organized the code into different files based on their use cases, such as creating a new folder called "components" or "pages".
 This would have made the code more readable and easier to navigate.